dorontal/consciousness/README.md

    conscious and not conscious, e.g, the difference between consciousness present in a human who is awake vs consciousness absent in a human who is asleep.
 What makes something not conscious or less conscious?
 How do we explain such distinctions?
-The theory about does not seem to be able to explain such differences.
-In fact, this theory says that everything is conscious.
+This theory does not explain such differences, it says that everything is conscious but does not mention whether anything is more conscious than any other.

    * This theory does not even addresss the topic of "degrees of consciousness".
 Under this theory, there is no reason for one